Can You Take Out Student Loans for Living Expenses & Housing?

 How to Use Student Loans for Off-Campus Housing

-Once you receive the student loan refund check from your school, you can deposit the money into your bank account just like any other check.
-You can then use the money for anything you want — things like rent, utilities, grocery bills, and more.
+- Deposit Student Loan Refund Check: Once you receive the student loan refund check from your school, you can deposit the money into your bank account just like any other check.

-Cover In-School Living Expenses with an Ascent Student Loan
+Cover In-School Living Expenses with an Earnest Student Loan

 Student loans may seem like free money, but the debt you take on can follow you for years to come.
 If you run out of student aid too soon, you could find yourself forced to rely on credit cards or personal loans to pay the bills — which could put you even further in debt.